The National Consumers League’s annual guide to help working teens stay safe in the workplace

 - In Tampico, Illinois, in July, two 14-year-old girls, Jade Garza and Hannah Kendall, were electrocuted while working to remove tassels on corn after coming into contact with a field irrigator on a farm.

-- In December 2010, a 16-year-old named John Warner was killed when his clothing became entangles in the shaft of a manure spreader in Arcanum, Ohio.
+- In December 2010, a 16-year-old named John Warner was killed when his clothing became entangled in the shaft of a manure spreader in Arcanum, Ohio.

 - In late August 2010 in Etna Green, Indiana, 13-year-old Wyman Miller, a member of an Amish community, was tending to some horse when he was apparently struck or crushed by the horses.
 He died of blunt force trauma.